DiogoNeves/DataImporters/README.md

 # DataImporters

-A collection of data importers or clean-up for various sources
+> A collection of data importers or clean-up for various sources.

 Each loader outputs:
 * a CSV, which is then compiled into a single metadata.csv